 What Makes a Great Culture for a Dental Hygiene Career?

 In a great practice, you’ll feel comfortable communicating with your team, whether that means the doctors, assistants, or administrative staff.
 Knowing your concerns will be heard and acknowledged without escalating conflict will help you feel empowered and invested in your role.
-Likewise, working somewhere with great overall energy can help you maintain your own positive attitude throughout the day.
+Likewise, working somewhere with incredible overall energy can help you maintain your positive attitude throughout the day.

 How to Look for a Good Cultural Fit in Dental Hygiene